This guide will help you find the locations where you can find the paint codes of your Lexus.

 Check Engine, VSC, Trac Off Warning Lights On

-Check Engine, VSC, Traction lights stay on after you start your Lexus, the first thing you should do is to tighten the gas cap.
+Check Engine, VSC, Traction lights stay on after you start your Lexus; the first thing you should do is tighten the gas cap.

 Should I keep driving if my Lexus check engine light comes on?

-As the ‘check engine’ light will not tell much, deciding on whether should you continue your trip or not might seem difficult.
+As the check engine light will not tell much, deciding on whether you should continue your trip or not might seem difficult.

 Observe how your car behaves, and look for symptoms such as: